maxpetul/C3X/README.txt

  - "Perfume" units or improvements to control how likely the AI is to build them
  - Reveal AI logic
   - Press P in city screen to see AI point value for each available build
+    - ** Units with multiple possible strategies have the different possibilities labeled
   - Press L on map to see how desirable the AI finds each tile as a city location
  - Corruption can be completely removed with "OFF" government setting
  - Disallow land units from working or settling water tiles